 a fleet of head boards bang the wall

-Cherese Cobb is a journalist, creative writer, and certified haiku nut.
-She can answer your questions about Haiku masters, contests, and writing via Twitter @Poemgirl88.
+About the Author: Cherese Cobb is a journalist, creative writer, and self-proclaimed haiku nut.
+She can answer your questions about Haiku contests and writing via Twitter @Poemgirl88.
 Learn more about Cherese here.

 Photo by .reid.